bpftrace/bpftrace/README.md

 <center><a href="images/bpftrace_internals_2018.png"><img src="images/bpftrace_internals_2018.png" border=0 width=700></a></center>

-bpftrace employes various techniques for efficiency, minimizing the instrumentation overhead.
+bpftrace employs various techniques for efficiency, minimizing the instrumentation overhead.
 Summary statistics are stored in kernel BPF maps, which are asynchronously copied from kernel to user-space, only when needed.
 Other data, and asynchronous actions, are passed from kernel to user-space via the perf output buffer.